 are to be installed locally for the project only or globally for the

-system; here we have installed explress
+system; here we have installed explress’s and ejs’s latest

-also takes care to import all packages needed
+versions locally. npm also takes care to import all packages needed

 by the packages we are installing.
 Local packages are stored in the

-directory where we will find express
+node_modules directory where we will find express and ejs

 sub-directories along with 63 others which contain packages necessary

-.
+for express and ejs.
 All together, this makes 3.7MB for a hello

 world web application!
 Yet remember it comes with everything included: